enyeneer/homelab-docs/docs/services.md

 **Notes:**
 - Used for remote access to LAN resources
 - Current VPN solution, with WireGuard as a likely future migration target
-- One ongoing focus area is improving client internet access and overall routing behavior
+- One ongoing focus area is documenting and validating client routing behavior

 ### AdGuard Home
 **Role:** DNS filtering for client devices